-Our sublinear algorithm will not compute this partition directly, and instead will use local computation to compute another partition (with somewhat worse parameters).
+Our sublinear algorithm will actually not compute this partition directly, and instead will use local computation to compute another partition (with somewhat worse parameters).

-Proof Sketch of Theorem 2: Given an (ε, k) -partition P of G, we define the solution SOL by taking some optimal solution in each part of P, and adding one endpoint for each cross-edge.
-Clearly, $VC(G) \leq SOL \leq VC(G) + \varepsilon n$.
+Proof Plan for Theorem 2: Given an (ε, k) -partition P of G, we define the solution SOL by taking some optimal solution in each part of P, and adding one endpoint for each cross-edge.
+The following lemma is immediate.

+Lemma2a: $VC(G) \leq SOL \leq VC(G) + \varepsilon n$.